Pentwater soccer fights hard in close loss to Montague

 Werkema-Grondsma’s first goal came on a penalty kick after a Montague foul in the box, tying the score at one early on.
 Tyler Plummer-Eisenlohr found the net on an impressive shot from distance with two minutes left in the half, again knotting the score up at two.

-The Falcons will travel to Muskegon Catholic for their pre-district game Thursday, and Rossiter couldn't have asked for a better chance.
-Pentwater already knows Catholic from the teams' matchup earlier this season, a game Pentwater lost 3-2.
+The Falcons will travel to Muskegon Catholic for their district opener Thursday, and Rossiter couldn’t have asked for a better chance.
+Pentwater already knows Muskegon Catholic from the teams’ matchup earlier this season, a game Pentwater lost, 3-2.
 It was, however, the first varsity game for freshman Falcon keeper Kaleb Brown, and Rossiter said Brown has come a long way since then.
 It was on display Monday, as Brown repeatedly made tough saves and ably directed traffic near the net.

 “Obviously they’ve gotten better through the season and I’d like to think we’re there too...I’m excited to get a chance at a district win for Pentwater.”